duleorlovic/blog/_posts/2015-04-05-common-rails-bootstrap-snippets.markdown

 bundle

 # Rails 5 puma is default, and config/puma.rb is used, so do not need Procfile
-# but is it advisable to write it and put rakek db:migrate so you do not need to
+# but is it advisable to write it and put rake db:migrate so you do not need to
 # run migration after you deploy.
 Restart is not needed as it was needed after
 # heroku run rake db:migrate (there are no exception, but update was not
 # actually saved in new columns, so restart was needed)
 cat >> Procfile <<HERE_DOC
 web: bundle exec puma -C config/puma.rb
+worker: bin/delayed_job run --queues=webapp,mailers
 release: rake db:migrate
 HERE_DOC